TomB30/camp-manager/README.md

 - Click on any camper to see their schedule and details
 - Edit or delete camper records

-### Team Management
+### Staff Management
-- Add team members with roles and certifications
+- Add staff members with roles and certifications
 - Color-coded by role (Director, Supervisor, Counselor, Nurse, Instructor)
-- View assigned events for each team member
+- View assigned events for each staff member
 - Track certifications for compliance

 ### Room Management